zombocom/rundoc/README.md

-## Rundoc
+# RunDOC

 ![Run DOC logo](https://www.dropbox.com/s/u354td51brynr4h/Screenshot%202017-05-09%2009.36.33.png?dl=1)

 ## What

+This library allows you to "run" your docs and embed the code as well as results back into the documentation.

-Write more technical content, faster and with a better consistency by using rundoc.
-Write in a rundoc compatible markdown format, then run your docs to generate matching projects.
+Write in a runDOC compatible markdown format, then run your docs to generate matching projects.
 Instead of writing a tutorial and then building an example separately, your documentation can build the example app for you.
 Not only does this keep your doc writing DRY, it also enforces consistency and accuracy.
 If you make a typo in your docs your project won't build...you'll get early warning and be able to fix it before it has the opportunity to confuse your reader.

-Think of rundoc as your ever-vigilant tech editor and writing partner.
+Think of runDOC as your ever-vigilant tech editor and writing partner.

-Once docs are run, they output a project and fully valid markdown doc (without any of the special rundoc tags).
+Once docs are run, they output a project and fully valid markdown doc (without any of the special runDOC tags).
 You could configure your project to be automatically pushed to github or anything else you want afterwards, check out the config section.

+Write more technical content, faster and with a better consistency by using runDOC.

 ## Why